stran9682/frankmocap-blender-addon/README.md

 + Setting shape from height and weight should be used with the v1.1 model for best results
 + This add-on supports both `locked head (no head bun)` and `v1.1` model versions.
 Make sure to select the correct one before using the AddAnimation option.
   + Use `locked head` when working with AMASS animations
++ Use the following FBX importer settings when re-importing Unreal FBX files into Blender which were exported with the "Export FBX" button of this add-on:
+  + Scale: 0.01
+  + Animation>Offset: 0

+## Known Issues
++ The new C++ Blender FBX importer (`bpy.ops.wm.fbx_import`) does not correctly set slider ranges for all imported shape keys
+  + This can be observed by importing an Unreal FBX with keyframed posecorrectives which was exported with `Export FBX` button.
+You will then see orange shape keys, which indicate that the default range of [0, 1] is used.
+This will then clamp negative values to 0.
+  + Tested with Blender 4.5.8 and 5.0.1
+  + We recommend to use the legacy FBX importer (`bpy.ops.import_scene.fbx`) which does not have this issue

 ## License
 + Generated body mesh data using this add-on: